compops/lic-thesis/README.md

 **ch3-example-hwsvllscoreinfo**
 Recreates the plot in "Score and information matrix in the Hull-White SV model" in Example 3.7 in Section 3.4.2.

-**ch3-example-importancesampling-lgss**
+**ch3-example-importancesampling-hwsv**
-Recreates the plot in "IS for Bayesian parameter inference in the LGSS model" in Example 3.1 in Section 3.2.
+Recreates the plot in "IS for Bayesian parameter inference in the HWSV model" in Example 3.1 in Section 3.2.

 **ch3-example-llestimationCLT**
 Recreates the plot in "Bias and varaiance of the log-likelihood estimate" in Example 3.4 in Section 3.3.4.